neelsmith/SimpleLexica.jl/docs/src/index.md

 ## TL;DR

-Load Lewis-Short *Latin Dictionary* from Christopher Blackwell's github repository into a `Lexicon`:
+Load Lewis and Short's *Latin Dictionary* from Christopher Blackwell's github repository into a `Lexicon`:

 ```@example quick
 using SimpleLexica